Overview of Citalopram Citalopram is a medicine used to treat depression in adults. It works by helping balance chemicals in the brain called serotonin, which affect mood and emotions. When serotonin levels are low, people may feel sad, tired, or lose interest in things they normally enjoy. Citalopr

 Source: FDA Adverse Event Reporting System (FAERS).
 Voluntary reports do not establish causation.

-Check interactions with citalopram:
+Check interactions with Citalopram:

 SafeCheck provides drug interaction information from FDA-approved product labeling (openFDA).
 This is for informational purposes only and is not medical advice.
 Always consult your healthcare provider before making medication decisions.